GMod-Creativity/GModCollection/GarrysMod/garrysmod/data/adv_duplicator/buildings/race/Pod Racing Track/info.md

 ## Description

 A pod Racer track Xro and I (Grumpy Hitler/Hunta) built to race pod racers/ hover vehicles.
-Built for the compedators in the facepunch compertiton at: http://www.facepunch.com/showthread.php?t=740646
+Built for the compedators in the facepunch competiton at: https://web.archive.org/web/20160607074413/http://www.facepunch.com/showthread.php?t=740646

 Spawn in 2 parts, Huge amount of props, becareful not 2 exit the map, you'll crash
 2 props need removing/colouring when pasted, the big red tube(you'll see it) and the random phx plate in the stadium.

 Map is Gm_buttes, track built by me and Xro

 Racer is all mine